Executive Summary

 Next Steps

-If you're implementing AI in hiring and want expert assessment of your bias prevention approach, an AI Readiness Audit can evaluate your current practices and identify gaps.
+If you are implementing AI in hiring and want an expert assessment of your bias prevention approach, an AI Readiness Audit can evaluate your current practices and identify gaps before they become exposures.

 Common biases include historical bias (reflecting past discrimination), proxy discrimination (using neutral factors that correlate with protected characteristics), and sample bias (unrepresentative training data).